UKCloud/documentation/articles/portal/ptl-ref-release-notes.md

 Feature update

-Details: Updated the contact removal process to remind administrators that additional steps are required to fully remove the users access rights if there using the Single Sign-on enabled service for OpenShift or OpenStack.
+Details: Updated the contact removal process to remind administrators that additional steps are required to fully remove the users access rights if they're using the Single Sign-on enabled service for OpenShift or OpenStack.

 ## Release 1.92.0